 - Dropped a Bridge on Him: Gets shot in the neck by Merle during his ambush of the Governor's men.

 - In Name Only: The only thing he has in common with his comic book counterpart is his name.
-The character of Lizzie from season 4 is arguably the comic book character's true counterpart.
+The character of Lizzie from Season 4 is the comic book character's true counterpart.

 - Like Father, Like Son: He is actually nodding in approval for his father's Ungrateful Bastardness.